jasonjac2/OneMoreWiki/Extra-Commands.md

 > ![Text To Table](images/TextToTable.png)

+## Date stamp pages in section
+Prepends the title of each page with the created date of the page using the form YYYY-MM-DD.
+If a page title already contains that value, no changes are made.
+This command is available from the Extra menu or by right-clicking a section.

 ## Insert Table Cells
 Adds the ability to insert cells into a table, shifting existing content down or to the right.
 This is similar to the Excel functionality with one enhancement - if you select a rectangular